Rapid Differential Diagnosis: Clinical Strategies for Canine Distemper, Parvovirus, and Coronavirus

 Accurate Prognosis Communication

-A clear diagnosis helps veterinarians more accurately assess the condition and effectively communicate with pet owners about prognosis, treatment time, and costs.
+A clear diagnosis helps veterinarians more accurately assess the condition and communicate effectively with pet owners regarding prognosis, treatment time, and costs.

-Rapidly distinguishing the type of viral infection can avoid delays or potential risks that may result from empirical medication.
+Quickly differentiating between types of viral infections can avoid delays or potential risks associated with empirical medication.

-Tashikin Rapid Testing Solutions: Helping Rapid Clinical Decision-Making
+Tashikin Rapid Testing Solutions: Assisting Rapid Clinical Decision-Making

 Tashikin Canine Distemper Virus Antigen Test Strip (CDV Ag)